zyli93/ASPE-APRE/README.md

     For example, `./data/anno_2014Lap_digital_music/aspect_terms.pkl` saves all aspect terms extracted by a 2014Lap-trained SDRN model for the dataset `digital_music`.

     For `merge`, take output from the above step and merge the sentiment terms sets.
 Produce results to `./data/senti_term_[subset]_merged.pkl`.
 10. Until here, the SDRN term extraction is done.
+The generated file can be picked up by `annotate.py`.

 #### RINANTE